-At least, so do most of us in medicine, consistently boring our audiences to sleep with endless data-heavy slides, unclear messaging and poor delivery
+At least, so do most presentations in medicine as we consistently bore our audiences to sleep with endless data-heavy slides, unclear messaging and poor delivery

 Why is it so?